cdddg/py-clean-arch/README.md

 # py-clean-arch

 This Python project showcases the implementation of a Pokémon API following the Clean Architecture principles, built with the FastAPI framework.
-It serves as a practical example of designing a testable, maintainable, and scalable system architecture.
+It serves as a practical example of how Clean Architecture enables swapping infrastructure — databases, API protocols — without changing business logic.

 ## Changelog